yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/chartlegend-get.md

 doc_type: apiPageType
 ---

-# Get ChartLegend
+# Get workbookChartLegend

 Namespace: microsoft.graph

-Retrieve the properties and relationships of chartlegend object.
+Retrieve the properties and relationships of workbookChartLegend object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).